maliahavlicek/ms4_challenger/README.md

 - [Vishal](https://pynative.com/python-generate-random-string/) - how to create a random string in python, used for auto password creation
 - [Learning about Electronics](http://www.learningaboutelectronics.com/Articles/How-to-create-a-video-uploader-with-Python-in-Django.php) - how to get a video file uploaded and displaying
 - [pypi.org](https://pypi.org/) - used to search for plugins that would help with form presentation and many other inquiries
+- [Vitor Freitas](https://simpleisbetterthancomplex.com/tips/2016/09/06/django-tip-14-messages-framework.html) - Thank you so much for documenting how use the Messages Framework.